antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [10.7] API endpoints **SHOULD** be succinct

-Ideally EndPoints **SHOULD** be snappy, URLs with more tokens require more effort to understand and increase the chance of making a mistake (in the spelling, order, etc.).
+Ideally endpoints **SHOULD** be snappy.
+Longer URLs require more effort to understand and increase the chance of making a mistake (in the spelling, order, etc.).

 Endpoints do not need to reflect the underlying relationship between resources, providing this full relationship 'chain' is not relevant for the endpoint.